MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Microsoft.Graph.Beta.DeviceManagement.Enrollment.md

 ### [Get-MgBetaRoleManagementCloudPcRoleAssignment](Get-MgBetaRoleManagementCloudPcRoleAssignment.md)
 Get the properties and relationships of a unifiedRoleAssignmentMultiple object of an RBAC provider.
-The following RBAC providers are currently supported:- Cloud PC - device management (Intune) For other Microsoft 365 applications (like Azure AD), use unifiedRoleAssignment.
+The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune) For other Microsoft 365 applications (like Azure AD), use unifiedRoleAssignment.

 ### [Get-MgBetaRoleManagementCloudPcRoleAssignmentAppScope](Get-MgBetaRoleManagementCloudPcRoleAssignmentAppScope.md)
 Read-only collection with details of the app specific scopes when the assignment scopes are app specific.